Lyndon Dykes: Queen of the South

 Dykes toured England with the Australian schoolboys, after which he visited relatives in Dumfries, the home town of his parents.
 He then returned to Dumfries to play for the Queen of the South Under-20s team.
 He scored 22 goals in 14 competitive matches at this level before returning to Australia in January 2015.

 On 7 June 2016, Dykes returned to Scotland and signed for Queen of the South, who had Gavin Skelton as their manager at that time.
 Dykes' senior competitive debut was representing Queen's when aged 20 in a 2–0 Scottish League Cup win versus Queen's Park at the Excelsior Stadium on 16 July.
-His first senior goal was on 9 August in the Queen's 3–1 League Cup win over Hibernian.
+His first senior goal was an 86th-minute strike on 9 August in the Queen's 3–1 League Cup win over Hibernian.

 On 7 December 2017, Dykes signed an extension to his contract that kept him at the club until 31 May 2019.
 In three years in Dumfries, he played in 86 league matches, scoring 10 league goals and in 31 cup matches scoring nine cup goals for the Doonhamers.
-His best position for the Doonhamers was as a foil for Queens main striker Stephen Dobbie, especially when Dobbie scored 43 goals in the 2018–19 season, although he was also played on the wings.
+His best position for the club was as a foil for Queens main striker Stephen Dobbie, especially when Dobbie scored 43 goals in the 2018–19 season, although he was also played on the wings.

 Livingston

-On 30 January 2019, Dykes secured a two-year contract to join Livingston, but the Doonhamers reached an agreement with the West Lothian club for him to stay at Palmerston Park until the end of the 2018-19 season.
+On 30 January 2019, Dykes secured a two-year contract to join Livingston, but the Doonhamers reached an agreement with the West Lothian club for him to stay at Palmerston Park until the end of the 2018–19 season.
 Dykes was utilised as a central striker at the Lions.
 He scored on his senior competitive debut for the Lions in a 1–1 League Cup draw at Falkirk on 13 July.
 On 12 September, he extended his contract with the Lions for an additional season until May 2022.
 On 6 October, he scored the second goal in the 2–0 home league win versus Celtic.
 On 21 December, he scored a hat-trick in a 4–0 win versus Ross County, the first time a Livingston player had done so in the top flight.

 On 16 August 2020, Livingston announced that a bid has been accepted from a Championship club for Dykes.
 Three days later, it was announced that he joined Queens Park Rangers.
 Dykes' transfer fee broke Livingston's club record previously held by the sale of David Fernandez to Celtic in 2002.
 Queen of the South are due a six-figure fee as part of the deal, as a sell-on clause was included when Dykes was sold to Livingston, with the figure likely to surpass the club's £250,000 record fee received when Andy Thomson moved to Southend United in 1994.